smatsushima1/documentation/vba.md

 Sub createSubfolders()

 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-'STEP 4 - CREATE SUBFOLDERS WITHIN MAIN FOLDER
+' STEP 4 - CREATE SUBFOLDERS WITHIN MAIN FOLDER
-'- if SAP, then just create "WORKING" folder
+' - if SAP, then just create "WORKING" folder
-'- if Large, then create subfolders
+' - if Large, then create subfolders
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Dim working As String